mvrl-clasp/SNAG/README.md

 Vaidyanathan, P., Prud'hommeaux, E., Pelz, J. B., and Alm, C. O., SNAG: Spoken Narratives and Gaze Dataset, ACL 2018.

-For any questions about this dataset please contact Preethi Vaidyanathan at pxv1621@rit.edu.
+For any questions about this dataset or software please contact Preethi Vaidyanathan at pxv1621@rit.edu.